eigendreams/behaviorCloning/README.md

 ## 1. Generalities

+Please also see the bcBase.ipynb file, as I worked there for the most part.
+I also committed the HTML version of it to GitHub.

 This project ended up being far more frustrating than I expected.
 It seems most of my frustration came from the need to generate good data, which is difficult if using a keyboard.
 That being said, I found out that you really do not need to use a GPU or AWS in order to train the model, which was